vernuntii/vernuntii/docs/configuration-file.md

 The configuration file will be auto-discovered when the file name meets the following rules:

 - Has the **file name** `vernuntii`
-- Ends with `.json`, `.yaml` or `.yml`
+- Ends with `.json`, `.yaml` or `.yml` (recommended) using their respective file format

-So available filenames and formats are `vernuntii.json`, `vernuntii.yaml` and `vernuntii.yml` (recommended).

-Depending on integration you use the following working directory and therefore default location to start the searching from:
+Depending on integration the following working directory is assumed where the search for the configuration file is beginning and is going upwards until the root (`C:\` or `/`):

-- MSBuild Integration: root directory of project that has the MSBuild integration installed
+- MSBuild Integration: directory of project that has the MSBuild integration installed
-- GitHub Actions (`vernuntii/actions/execute`): current working directory at the time where the action was called
+- GitHub Actions (`vernuntii/actions/execute`): current working directory at the time where the action is called

 <!-- omit in toc -->
 # Table of contents